A timeline of Britney Spears and Justin Timberlake’s relationship

 However, Spears’ ex flame and former NSYNC member, Timberlake, is reportedly “concerned” that she could paint him in a negative light.
 “He’s very curious what she’ll reveal from their relationship,” one source explained to Page Six.
 “It’s eating at him.”

+“I’m sure people will hate me for this, but I agreed not to have the baby,” an excerpt from the book reads.
+“I don’t know if that was the right decision.
+If it had been left up to me alone, I never would have done it.
+And yet Justin was so sure that he didn’t want to be a father.”

+“To this day, it’s one of the most agonising things I have ever experienced in my life,” Spears said.

-According to a recent US Weekly report, a source close to Timberlake has said he won’t “be happy” about the memoir’s release because “it goes after him hard.”
-The former couple dated for three years, before breaking up in 2002.
+In a recent US Weekly report, a source claimed that Timberlake has said he won’t “be happy” about the memoir’s release because “it goes after him hard.”

 Here’s a timeline of their relationship.